This is the extension for VSCode that enables Meadow apps to be build, debugged and deployed to a Meadow device.

 Using the Extension

-- Download the extension .vsix file from the latest GitHub release.
+- Download the alpha/beta extension (.vsix file) from our latest GitHub CI.

-- In the Extensions tab in VS Code, click the
+- In VSCode go to the Extensions tab (macOS:

 ... menu and choose Install from VSIX....